 Starting any business can be daunting especially when you don’t know the starting point.
-This also happens with Amazon FBA, newbies often fall into different pit holes out of sheer excitement and end up in resentment.
-Based on our experience selling on Amazon and client feedback globally over the years, we are going to share 6 traps usually new sellers encounter and discuss their solutions.
+This also happens with Amazon FBA Sellers, who often fall into different pit holes out of sheer excitement and end up in resentment.
+Based on our experience selling on Amazon and client feedback globally over the years, we are going to share 9 traps usually new sellers encounter and discuss their solutions.
 We will touch a couple of topics briefly before addressing these mistakes.

-Amazon Seller DNA.
-We need to identify the DNA of a new Amazon seller as everyone come with their own mindset, targets and reasons to enter Amazon FBA.
+We need to identify the DNA of a new Amazon FBA sellers as everyone come with their own mindset, targets and reasons to enter Amazon FBA.
 Some come for quick money, some want to leave their 9 to 5 jobs, some want an alternate income channel, some come for an exposure into Ecommerce while some come just to see what the fuss and the excitement is all about!
 Based on their objectives, sellers choose a business model according to their objectives i.e. Retail Arbitrage, Wholesale, Private Label, Drop shipping, FBA vs FBM.

 If you work on seasonal products in the right manner, you can easily reap off tons of money for that particular time of the year and they are a definitely a great add on in your portfolio of products.
 You just need to be wary of your expectations.

 5. Prohibited Listings